drivendataorg/youth-mental-health-runtime/README.md

 > [!NOTE]
 > Remember that `/code_execution/data` is just a mounted version of what you have saved locally in `data` so you will just be using the training files for local testing.
 In the official code execution platform, `/code_execution/data` will contain the actual test data.

-🎉 **Congratulations!** You've just completed your first test run for the Youth Mental Health: Automated Abstraction.
+🎉 **Congratulations!** You've just completed your first test run for the Youth Mental Health: Automated Abstraction challenge.
 If everything worked as expected, you should see that a new file `submission/submission.csv` has been generated.

-When you run `make test-submission` the logs will be printed to the terminal and written out to `submission/log.txt`.
+When you run `make test-submission`, the logs will be printed to the terminal and written out to `submission/log.txt`.
 If you run into errors, use the container logs written to `log.txt` to determine what changes you need to make for your code to execute successfully.

 ### Running the example submission locally

 Before you test your own submission, you can test the process above with the provided example submission first.
-This will follow the same process as running your submission, but will use the code in `examples/submission` instead of the code in `submission_src`.
+This will follow the same process as running your submission, but will use the code in `example_submission` instead of the code in `submission_src`.

 To run the example submission using `make` commands, make sure that Docker is running and then run the following in the terminal:

 1. **`make pull`** pulls the latest official Docker image from the container registry ([Azure](https://azure.microsoft.com/en-us/services/container-registry/)).
 You'll need an internet connection for this.
-2. **`make pack-example`** packages all files saved in the `examples/submission` directory to `submission/submission.zip`
+2. **`make pack-example`** packages all files saved in the `example_submission` directory to `submission/submission.zip`
 3. **`make test-submission`** simulates a code execution submission with `submission/submission.zip`.
-This will run `examples/submission/main.py` from within a Docker container to generation `submission.csv`.
+This will run `example_submission/main.py` from within a Docker container to generation `submission.csv`.

 ### Smoke tests